GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

 - Packages must be self compatible
 If package A has dependencies B and C, and they require different versions of dependency D, package A is not self compatible.
-Packages that are not self compatible will have conflicts with all the rest of the packages in the world.
+Packages that are not internally compatible will have conflicts with all the rest of the packages in the world.

 - Packages must be google-wise compatible